Program Information: Edmonton Cross-Speciality Psychology Residency Consortium - Educational Psychology

 Preferred method of contacting the program: Email the Program

-We have matched with interns from these programs: University of Alberta, University of Calgary, Adler University
+We have matched with interns from these programs: University of Alberta, University of Calgary, Adler University, University of Montreal, University of PEI

 Internship Applicant Requirements